Statistical testing of random number generators and their improvement using randomness extraction: A Variety of Post-Processing Methods

-Our results show that all RNGs extracted at level 3 are successful from a statistical perspective, like in the seeded extraction case (level 2).
-In the appendices, we implement a variant of level 3 (two-source extraction) where all input strings are drawn from the initial RNG and there is no randomness from an alternative RNG, i.e.\ rewriting the $\mathsf{Output}$ in \Cref{eq:out2} using $Y=X_0$, where $X_0$ is another output block from the initial RNG\@.
-In this regime, for near-perfect randomness to be generated, each block produced by the initial RNG must be independent from one another (as well as have block min-entropy)\@.
-Even in this case, the results were successful statistically.
-Full explanation and results can be found in \Cref{app:2-source-independence}\@. \\
+Our results in Table~\ref{table:nist-2-ext} show that all RNGs extracted at level 3 are successful from a statistical perspective, as in the seeded extraction case (level 2).
+In the Appendices, we implement a variant of level 3 (two-source extraction) where all input strings are drawn from the initial RNG and there is no randomness from an alternative RNG, i.e.,\ rewriting the $\mathsf{Output}$ in \Cref{eq:out2} using $Y=X_0$, where $X_0$ is another output block from the initial RNG\@.
+In this regime, for~near-perfect randomness to be generated, all blocks produced by the initial RNG must be independent of one another (as well as having block min-entropy)\@.
+Even in this case, the~results were successful statistically.
+Full explanations and results can be found in \Cref{app:2-source-independence}\@.

-\subsection{Level 4: Physical randomness extraction}
+\subsubsection{Level 4: Physical Randomness~Extraction}

-Two-source extraction (level 3) allows for the generation of near-perfect randomness if two, weakly random but independent strings of randomness are available.
-In the final level, we consider post-processing with a \textit{physical} randomness extractor.
-This level is called physical because it requires a quantum device, in addition to the initial RNG, while the other levels only required mathematical algorithms to perform extraction.
-At a high level, the role of this additional hardware is to provide a second string of random numbers, whilst making minimal assumptions only.\\
+Two-source extraction (level 3) allows for the generation of near-perfect randomness if two weakly random but independent strings of randomness are available.
+In the final level, we consider post-processing with a \textit{{physical}} randomness extractor.
+This level is called physical because it requires a quantum device, in~addition to the initial RNG, while the other levels only require mathematical algorithms to perform extraction.
+At a high level, the~role of this additional hardware is to provide a second string of random numbers, whilst making minimal assumptions~only.